Gestation crate: North America

 In 2014 Canada instituted a nationwide ban on new gestation crates.
 This ban however has been delayed another 5 years until 2029 and will not include existing installations.

 In the United States, they have been banned in Florida since 2002, Arizona since 2006, and California since late 2008.
 A Rhode Island law banning the crates, passed in June 2012, took effect in June 2013.
-They are also being phased out in Colorado, Maine, Michigan, Ohio and Oregon.
+They are also banned in Colorado, Maine, Michigan, Massachusetts, Ohio, Oregon and Rhode Island.
 In California, Proposition 12 prohibits pork from gestation crates from being sold, even if they were produced elsewhere.

-As of 2013 New Jersey had a pig population of about 9,000 none of which, according to the Humane Society, are kept in gestation crates.
+As of 2013 New Jersey had a pig population of about 9,000 none of which, according to Humane World for Animals, are kept in gestation crates.
 In survey conducted in 2013, 90% of New Jersey voters were in favor of banning the crates.
-In June 2013, Governor Chris Christie vetoed S1921, a bill to ban pig gestation crates. which had passed in the General Assembly with a vote of 60-5 and the Senate 29–4.
+In June 2013, Governor Chris Christie vetoed S1921, a bill to ban pig gestation crates. which had passed in the General Assembly with a vote of 60–5 and the Senate 29–4.
 An attempt to override the veto did not come to a vote.
-In October 2014 the New Jersey Legislature adopted S998 with a vote in the Senate of 32-1 and in the Assembly 53-13 (with 9 abstentions) On 27 November 2014 Christie vetoed the bill.
-A new bill was introduced in 2020.
+In October 2014 the New Jersey Legislature adopted S998 with a vote in the Senate of 32–1 and in the Assembly 53–13 (with 9 abstentions) On 27 November 2014 Christie vetoed the bill.
+A new bill was introduced in 2020 and they were banned in 2023.